accessibilitywars/zaw2/content/builds/alac-condi-specter.md

 #### Benchmark

 The benchmark is based on budget food and no infusions.
-# Changes

-content/builds/alac-condi-specter.md was changed:
- - Panic Strike: This trait no longer immobilizes foes struck under the health threshold.
-This trait now immobilizes foes struck if they have more than a set number of conditions.